FloraRoseBerkowitz/MicroChallenge/README.md

 - Step 4: Led light
 - Step 5: cables
 - Step 6: sign to be projected on wall 3D printed
 <img src="cura.png" alt="Alt text" width="40%">

+The Future:
+- This initial stepping stone of this project has a lot of potential.
+Experimenting with a TEG and being able to store electricity in a battery is not revolutionary, but if given more time, there are countless variations that we want to try.
+- We would like to generate electricity using body heat, biomaterials, the sun, waste heat and many more different types of sustainable sources.
+- We would also like to combine more electronic devices like the super sonic sensor to be able to visually change the display of the installation.

 References:
 - [FlexibleThermoelecrticModule](https://phys.org/news/2018-12-flexible-thermoelectric-module-silver-bullet.html)